tap1r/mongodb-scripts/ROADMAP.md

 ### `discovery.js`

+**Legacy archive line: v0.2.1** (mongosh-only; still the demarked snapshot for the whole-tree freeze — see [Legacy mongo shell retirement](#legacy-mongo-shell-retirement) §1).
+Do not top-level-await.
+Do not strip named capture groups for legacy mongo.
+Post-freeze feature work proceeds on the mongosh line only.

 - Plugable command profiles (auto-trim / autoCompact as a per-member job; **dbstats in module mode** as a measurement profile — JSON contract per host, no interactive table on the wire).
 - Prefer invoking support scripts in **non-interactive / module mode** so fan-out results are structured (`ok`, host, payload, warnings), not ANSI logs to stitch together.
 - **Direct-to-member for compact / per-node dbstats:** replica-set URI without `directConnection=true` lands on the primary; only that process is compacted (not replicated), and mongos-level dbstats misses mongod-local namespaces.
 Warn when `hello().me` ≠ connected host, or when `isWritablePrimary` and the seed list looks like a set.
 Pin each member (prefer secondaries first) and run auto-trim / autoCompact / dbstats per host.